How to Run a Successful School Supply Drive

 Create an online fundraiser

 For many teachers, the local community won’t be able to help very much.
 Teachers in impoverished areas spend a lot because nobody else can.
 But with an online fundraiser, you can reach donors all over the world.
 Many teachers choose GoFundMe, the most popular fundraising platform.
-It’s a good choice for teachers because GoFundMe provides free fundraising.
+It’s a good choice for teachers because GoFundMe provides fundraising.

 Promote your drive